ahmed444-cmd/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 0x0F.
-Python - Object-relational mapping
+Python - Object-relational Mapping
 Description
-The goal of this project is to learn how to use an Object-relational mapper (ORM).
-The module MySQLdb will be used in Python to connect to a MySQL database, and then the module SQLAlchemy will be used.
+This project aims to teach you how to use an Object-relational Mapper (ORM).
+You'll start by using the MySQLdb module to connect to a MySQL database in Python, then transition to using SQLAlchemy, another popular ORM.

 Background Context
-In this project, you will link two amazing worlds: Databases and Python!
+In this project, you'll be bridging the gap between two fascinating domains: Databases and Python.

-In the first part, you will use the module MySQLdb to connect to a MySQL database and execute your SQL queries.
+Initially, you'll use the MySQLdb module to connect to a MySQL database and run SQL queries.
+In the next phase, you'll utilize SQLAlchemy (pronounced "SQL Alchemy"), an ORM that abstracts database storage, allowing you to focus on interacting with objects rather than writing SQL queries.

-In the second part, you will use the module SQLAlchemy (don’t ask me how to pronounce it…) an Object Relational Mapper (ORM).

-The biggest difference is: no more SQL queries!
-Indeed, the purpose of an ORM is to abstract the storage to the usage.
-With an ORM, your biggest concern will be “What can I do with my objects” and not “How this object is stored? where? when?”.
-You won’t write any SQL queries only Python code.
-Last thing, your code won’t be “storage type” dependent.
-You will be able to change your storage easily without re-writing your entire project.

-Without ORM:

-conn = MySQLdb.connect(host="localhost", port=3306, user="root", passwd="root", db="my_db", charset="utf8")
-cur = conn.cursor()
-cur.execute("SELECT * FROM states ORDER BY id ASC") # HERE I have to know SQL to grab all states in my database query_rows = cur.fetchall() for row in query_rows:
-    print(row)
-cur.close()
-conn.close()
-With an ORM:

-engine = create_engine('mysql+mysqldb://{}:{}@localhost/{}'.format("root", "root", "my_db"), pool_pre_ping=True)
-Base.metadata.create_all(engine)

-session = Session(engine)
-for state in session.query(State).order_by(State.id).all(): # HERE: no SQL query, only objects!
-    print("{}: {}".format(state.id, state.name))
-session.close()
+The primary advantage of using an ORM is that it eliminates the need to write SQL queries.
+Instead, you will focus on manipulating your objects, not worrying about how and where they are stored.
+Additionally, your code will be storage type-agnostic, making it easier to switch storage solutions without rewriting your project.

 Resources
 Object-relational mappers
-mysqlclient/MySQLdb documentation (please don’t pay attention to _mysql) MySQLdb tutorial
+MySQLdb documentation (ignore references to _mysql) MySQLdb tutorial
 SQLAlchemy tutorial
-SQLAlchemy
+SQLAlchemy documentation
-mysqlclient/MySQLdb
 Introduction to SQLAlchemy
 Flask SQLAlchemy
 10 common stumbling blocks for SQLAlchemy newbies Python SQLAlchemy Cheatsheet
-SQLAlchemy ORM Tutorial for Python Developers (Warning: This tutorial is with PostgreSQL, but the concept of SQLAlchemy is the same with MySQL)
+SQLAlchemy ORM Tutorial for Python Developers (Note: This tutorial uses PostgreSQL, but the concepts are applicable to MySQL) SQLAlchemy Tutorial

-SQLAlchemy Tutorial
-Table of contents
-Files	Description
-0-select_states.py	Python script that lists all states from the database hbtn_0e_0_usa 1-filter_states.py	Python script that lists all states with a name starting with N (upper N) from the database hbtn_0e_0_usa 2-my_filter_states.py	Python script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument
-3-my_safe_filter_states.py	Python script that takes in arguments and displays all values in the states table of hbtn_0e_0_usa where name matches the argument safe from SQL injections
-4-cities_by_state.py	Python script that lists all cities from the database hbtn_0e_4_usa 5-filter_cities.py	Python script that takes in the name of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa model_state.py	python file that contains the class definition of a State and an instance Base = declarative_base() 7-model_state_fetch_all.py	Python script that lists all State objects from the database hbtn_0e_6_usa 8-model_state_fetch_first.py	Python script that prints the first State object from the database hbtn_0e_6_usa 9-model_state_filter_a.py	Python script that lists all State objects that contain the letter a from the database hbtn_0e_6_usa
-10-model_state_my_get.py	Python script that prints the State object with the name passed as argument from the database hbtn_0e_6_usa
-11-model_state_insert.py	Python script that adds the State object “Louisiana” to the database hbtn_0e_6_usa 12-model_state_update_id_2.py	Python script that changes the name of a State object from the database hbtn_0e_6_usa 13-model_state_delete_a.py	Python script that deletes all State objects with a name containing the letter a from the database hbtn_0e_6_usa model_city.py	Python file that contains the class definition of a City 14-model_city_fetch_by_state.py	Python script that prints all City objects from the database hbtn_0e_14_usa More Info
-Install MySQLdb module version 2.0.x For installing MySQLdb, you need to have MySQL installed: How to install MySQL 8.0 in Ubuntu 20.04
+Installation Instructions
+MySQLdb Module Version 2.0.x
+To install the MySQLdb module, ensure MySQL is installed:

 $ sudo apt-get install python3-dev
 $ sudo apt-get install libmysqlclient-dev
 $ sudo apt-get install zlib1g-dev
 $ sudo pip3 install mysqlclient

-...
+Verify installation:

 $ python3
 >>> import MySQLdb
 >>> MySQLdb.version_info
 (2, 0, 3, 'final', 0)

-Install SQLAlchemy module version 1.4.x
+SQLAlchemy Module Version 1.4.x
+Install SQLAlchemy:

 $ sudo pip3 install SQLAlchemy

-...
+Verify installation:

 $ python3
 >>> import sqlalchemy
 >>> sqlalchemy.__version__
 '1.4.22'
-Also, you can have this warning message:

- /usr/local/lib/python3.4/dist-packages/sqlalchemy/engine/default.py:552: Warning: (1681, "'@@SESSION.GTID_EXECUTED' is deprecated and will be re moved in a future release.")
-  cursor.execute(statement, parameters)